An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Formally notify the School Nurses of your child’s allergies by completing the Magnus online health form.
 Your child’s information in Magnus should be updated annually and when there are changes to your child’s medical conditions.

 Work with your child’s classroom teacher(s) to develop a plan that reasonably accommodates the child’s needs throughout the school day, including in the classroom and the cafeteria, for special events, and on school trips.
-This plan should include a current allergy action plan with a healthcare provider and parent signatures and at least two emergency contacts.
+This plan should include a current allergy action plan, revised at least annually, with signatures of a healthcare provider and parent and at least two emergency contacts who are knowledgeable about your child’s allergy and how to treat it.

-Depending on the severity of your child’s food allergy, you may find it important to meet with the School’s food service provider, Flik, to discuss safe and healthy options that align with your child’s needs.
+Depending on the severity of your child’s food allergy, you may find it important to meet with a School Nurse and the School’s food service provider, Flik, to discuss safe and healthy options that align with your child’s needs.
 The Chef Manager is available to meet with parents on an appointment basis.
 You may schedule an appointment by emailing Flik at flik@trinityatl.org.

 Extended Programs provides snacks to students who are staying in Explorations (3–4 PM).
 If your child participates in any Extended Programs, please contact Director of Extended Programs Kayleen Whitmer at kwhitmer@trinityatl.org to draft an allergy action plan for your child while in the care of the Extended Programs staff.

-Provide properly labeled medications and replace medications after use or upon expiration.
+Provide prescribed emergency medications with the original pharmacy labels and replace medications after use or upon expiration.
 Examples: Epinephrine auto-injector, Benadryl, Albuterol inhaler.

-Support your child in the age-appropriate self-management of their food allergy, which include making safe and unsafe food choices, strategies for avoiding exposure to unsafe foods, recognizing symptoms of allergic reactions, how and when to tell an adult that they may be having an allergy-related problem, and how to read food labels.
+Support your child in the age-appropriate self-management of their food allergy, which includes making safe food choices, strategies for avoiding exposure to unsafe foods, recognizing symptoms of allergic reactions, how and when to tell an adult that they may be having an allergy-related problem, and how to read food labels.

 Responsibility of School Administrators, Faculty, and Staff

 School administrators, faculty, and staff will comply with all applicable federal and state laws, including FERPA regulations.
 They will include food-allergic students in school activities to the best of the School’s ability.
 Students should not be excluded from school activities solely based on their food allergy.
-Administrators, staff, and teachers should be mindful of students with food allergies when planning events and activities.
+Administrators, staff, and teachers should be mindful of students with food allergies and other diet restrictions when planning events and activities.

 The student’s base classroom teacher will act as his or her primary advocate throughout the school day, helping to ensure a safe environment and minimize the student’s day-to-day risk of exposure to harmful foods.